Biosystematics of Bibionomorpha (Diptera) in the Taiga and Tundra

 Project 3: The Diptera of Svalbard (2012-2015)

-We work to quickly building up a reference library of fungus gnats in BOLDSYSTEMS through NorBol – Norwegian Barcode of Life Project and FinBOL – Finnish Barcode of Life Project, both national networks of research institutions collaborating on DNA barcoding of organisms and regional nodes in the International Barcode of Life Project (iBOL).
+We have already built a solid reference library of mainly Nordic fungus gnats on BLOD (see Kjærandsen 2022) through NorBol – Norwegian Barcode of Life Project and FinBOL – Finnish Barcode of Life Project, both national networks of research institutions collaborating on DNA barcoding of organisms and regional nodes in the International Barcode of Life Project (iBOL).